Astros burst ahead, beat Phillies 5-2, tie World Series 1-1

-When the Phillies put two runners on for the only time against him in the sixth, Valdez struck out Game 1 star J.T.
-Realmuto with high heat, then got Harper to bounce a first-pitch sinker into an inning-ending double play.

-Phillies manager Rob Thomson didn’t take issue with Valdez rubbing his palm — social media was abuzz, wondering if there was some banned sticky substance.
+Valdez rebounded from a pair of poor outings in last year’s Series to pitch shutout ball into the seventh, and the bullpen survived a couple of jams to close things out.

+”Framber did a great job,” said Jose Altuve, who broke out of a 4-for-37 postseason slump with three hits. ”Just amazing performance by him and our bullpen, as well.”

-Jose Altuve, Jeremy Peña and Yordan Alvarez all doubled as Houston took a two-run lead four pitches in against Zack Wheeler.
-Shortstop Edmundo Sosa’s throwing error allowed another run in the first.
+Altuve, Jeremy Pena and Yordan Alvarez all doubled as Houston took a two-run lead four pitches in against Zack Wheeler.
+A throwing error by shortstop Edmundo Sosa allowed another run in the first, and Bregman added a two-run homer in the fifth.

-Bregman added a two-run homer in the fifth when Wheeler left a slider over the middle of the plate, Bregman’s sixth career Series homer.

 A day after coming back for a 6-5 win in 10 innings, Philadelphia tried to rally in this one, too.

-Schwarber, who led the NL with 46 home runs this season and added three more in the playoffs, hit the next pitch 353 feet to right, where it was caught by Kyle Tucker just in front of the wall.
+Schwarber, who led the NL with 46 home runs this season and added three more in the playoffs, then hit a long drive that was caught at the right field wall.

-Ryan Pressly finished a six-hitter for a bullpen that lowered its postseason ERA to 0.89, giving up a run on when an first baseman Yuli Gurriel allowed Brandon Marsh’s grounder to skip past him and down the right-field line for an error.
+Ryan Pressly finished the combined six-hitter, giving up a run on an error by first baseman Yuli Gurriel on Brandon Marsh’s grounder.

 Following the split in Houston, the Series resumes Monday night when Citizens Bank Park hosts the Series for the first time since 2009.